Washington Roebling: Later years

-Following the Brooklyn project, Roebling and his wife lived in Troy, New York, from 1884 to 1888, as their only child, John A. Roebling II, also attended the Rensselaer Polytechnic Institute (RPI).
+Following the Brooklyn project, Roebling and his wife lived in Troy, New York, from 1884 to 1888, as their only child, John A. Roebling II, also attended Rensselaer Polytechnic Institute (RPI).
 When their son graduated, the Roeblings returned to Trenton, moving to 191 West State Street in 1892.
 From 1902 to 1903 Roebling served as President of the Alumni Association at Rensselaer.
 His wife Emily died in 1903 from stomach cancer.
 Roebling remarried in 1908 to Cornelia Witsell Farrow of Charleston, South Carolina.

 His namesake and nephew, Washington Augustus Roebling II, born March 25, 1881, only son of his brother Charles G. Roebling, went down with the RMS Titanic in 1912.

 Following the sudden death of another nephew, Karl Gustavus Roebling, in 1921, Roebling again became president of John A. Roebling's Sons Company at age 84.
 He died in 1926, after being bedridden for two months, at age 89.

 Legacy

 Roebling's most passionate hobby was collecting rocks and minerals.
 His collection of over 16,000 specimens was donated in 1926 by his son, John A. Roebling II, to the Smithsonian Institution and became an important part of its mineral and gem collection.
 One of the items in Roebling's collection was the Canary Diamond, a nearly 18-carat yellow diamond found in 1917 in Arkansas at what is now Crater of Diamonds State Park.

 Roebling endowed the Mineralogical Society of America with funds that support the award of the society's Roebling Medal, its highest award.
 His gift of $40,000 in bonds became the Roebling Fund which has since grown in value to $1.5 million.
 Roebling Medal awardees include two Nobel Prize winners, Lawrence Bragg and Linus Pauling.

-Many of his manuscripts, photographs, and publications, can be found in the Roebling collections at Rutgers University in New Brunswick, New Jersey, and at Rensselaer Polytechnic Institute in Troy, New York.
+Many of his manuscripts, photographs, and publications can be found in the Roebling collections at Rutgers University in New Brunswick, New Jersey, and at Rensselaer Polytechnic Institute in Troy, New York.
 His family silver is on display in Ashford Castle, Cong, Co Mayo, Ireland.

+Roebling was voiced by descendant Paul Roebling in the 1990 Ken Burns PBS film The Civil War.

+Kinkora Works, the site of the Roebling Company factory complex in Roebling, New Jersey, was opened as a museum in 2010.
+The museum tells the story of the Roebling family and the John A. Roebling’s Sons Company.